dapr/docs/howto/invoke-and-discover-services/README.md

 curl http://localhost:3500/v1.0/invoke/cart/method/add -X DELETE
 ```

-Dapr puts any payload return by their called service in the HTTP response's body.
+Dapr puts any payload returned by the called service in the HTTP response's body.

 ### Namespaces